 Members must ensure that they have created a profile that differentiates them from the crowd, underscores the values and passions you stand for, accomplishments, awards, recognitions received.
 It is better to steer clear of controversial topics for discussion in the LinkedIn platform and stick to the professional code of ethics.
 It is better to avoid gossip, share controversial content just to get noticed.
 On the other hand, your comments, discussions, and updates should reflect your caliber and stand in the industry.

 When applying for jobs or pitching for business you can as well add your Linkedin profile page details for the prospect to locate you easily o the platform.

-This has been a guide to the proliferation of activity on the social media.
-If you really serious about your career you can’t do without a good Linkedin Profile Page.
-These are the following external link related to the linkedin profile page.
+This has been a guide to a LinkedIn profile page.
+Here we have discussed the 10 Best Ways to Gain Professionally Through Linkedin Profile Page.
+These are the following external link related to the LinkedIn profile page.